oscarjcg/simple-music/README.md

 # Simple Music
-Just a simple Android app to search artist and explore there music.
+Just a simple Android app to search artist and explore music.

 # Features
 * Search bar and search result list with musical artists